JordanJefferson/ticket-lifecycle/README.md

 <h3>(2) Assignment</h3>

-Once the ticket has been submitted, it can be assigned to an IT professional. for the ticket to be handled correctly, info about the level of severity can be changed.
+Once the ticket has been submitted, it can be assigned to an IT professional.
+For the ticket to be handled correctly, the info about the level of severity can be changed.

 Log into Jane Doe (Agent) go to "Entire mobile online banking down." ticket -> change priority to Emergency -> change SLA plan to SEV-A -> Assign to Jane Doe -> change Department to System Administrators